 - Ensuring the protection, maintenance, monitoring and enhancement of biodiversity and cultural heritage of the Hogsmill LNR. - Assisting the Environment Agency in the management and maintenance of the important features of the river channel. - Ensuring good public access via a network of well-maintained and signed paths. - Encouraging and supporting the work of volunteers. - Interpreting the Hogsmill LNR to the public - Maintaining a close working relationship with the owners of the Hogsmill River and banks (Environment Agency) and other partners such as the South East Rivers Trust (SERT).

-The previous plan (2006-2016) can be viewed by clicking the link below.
+The previous plan (2006-2016) is available on request